What are you looking for?

 Activity curated by Carla Rovira

-With the participation of Silvia Albert Sopale
+With the participation of Silvia Albert Sopale, Denise Duncan, Vicenta Ndongo and Miquel Ripeu

 Silvia Albert Sopale is an Afro-Spanish actor and playwright.
 She is the founder of Periferia Cimarronas, Spring Chair at the KJCC, and a member of the Spanish Academy of Performing Arts.
 She is also the co-founder of Hibiscus, the Association of Afro-Spanish and Afro-descendant People, the Black Barcelona Festival and the Tinta Negra collective.
 She is the author of No es país para negras (2014), Blackface y otras vergüenzas (2019), Parad de pararme (2021), Cuentos desde la Periferia (2023), Mahmud y no solo Mahmud (2023) and Lotö.
 Un ritual de emancipación corporal (2024).